fbpx

 What are some of the exclusions for seniors' travel insurance?

 Of course, it's just as crucial to know what isn't covered under your policy as what is.
-There are several exclusions to consider as a senior when comparing policies, such as the following:
+There are several exclusions to consider, such as the following:

 1. Expenses relating to the treatment of undiagnosed or undisclosed pre-existing conditions